allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ![Component Breakdown](/img/articles/2021-08-17-refactoring-opbox-search/component-breakdown.png "Component Breakdown")

-Functionality-wise, whenever a user clicks/taps into the input or types a search phrase, a dropdown with a list of suggestions shows up and the user can navigate through it by using keyboard/mouse/touchscreen.
+Functionality-wise, whenever a user clicks/taps into the input or types a search phrase, a dropdown with a list of suggestions shows up and the user can navigate through by using keyboard/mouse/touchscreen.
 The suggestion list itself, at most, consists of two sections: phrases searched in the past and popular/matching suggestions.
 Those are fetched in real time as the user interacts with the form.
 Additionally, there is also a preconfigured option to search the phrase in products’ descriptions.

-The form also provides a possibility to narrow down the search scope to a particular department, a certain user, a charity organization, etc. Depending on the selected scope, when users click the submission button, they are redirected to an appropriate product/user/charity listing page and the search phrase is sent as a URL query parameter.
+The form also provides a possibility to narrow down the search scope to a particular department, a certain user, a charity organization, etc. Depending on the selected scope, when user click the submission button, they are redirected to an appropriate product/user/charity listing page and the search phrase is sent as a URL query parameter.

 At this point you might be wondering: this sounds quite easy, how come you messed up such a simple component?